Trost-an-Not/Protecnus-Automatic-Flyer-Corrector/README.md

 7. Enter you openai API key in "text_corrector.py".

-8. To use DaVinci 3.0 to correct the flyers, in "main.py", replace "turbo" in "from text_corrector_turbo import correct_text" with "davinci".
+8. To use DaVinci 3.0 to correct the flyers, in "main.py" replace "turbo" in "from text_corrector_turbo import correct_text" with "davinci".

-from text_corrector_turbo import correct_text

 9. Ensure that the application is in fullscreen mode, and make sure to filter out all flyers except the "pre-cerradas".